Signs of Genital Herpes

 Primary genital herpes – signs and symptoms

-During the first attack, the early symptoms of genital herpes include the following:
+During the first outbreak, the early symptoms of genital herpes include:

 After the initial tingling and itching, one or more clusters of small blisters (sometimes painful) appear, which are filled with slightly cloudy liquid.
 The blisters can be located in different areas: